-If your child will be attending an EY provider, your EY Provider needs to plan.
+If your child will be attending a childminder, your childminder needs to plan.
 They will be in contact to

 - Confirm when they will be open.

 - Confirm your child's attendance.

 - Confirm pick-up and drop-off times and how this will take place.